diskoverdata/diskover-community/README.md

 ### OVA image file (for vmware, etc)

 If you don't want to set up everything yourself, I have OVA files running the latest version of diskover/diskover-web.
 Fastest and best way to get up and running with diskover.
-Sponsoring the project on Patreon gives you access to the OVA's.
+Sponsoring/donating to the project on Patreon or PayPal gives you access to the OVA downloads.

 ### Requirements